Skip to content

 El Anatsui (born c.
 1944, Volta Region, Gold Coast [Now Ghana]) is an internationally revered and multi-award-winning Ghanaian artist.

-His sculptures have been collected by major international museums, including: the British Museum, London, the Centre Pompidou, Paris, the de Young Museum, San Francisco, the Smithsonian Institution, Washington, Guggenheim, Abu Dhabi and the museum Kunstpalast, Düsseldorf.
+His sculptures have been collected by major international museums, including: The British Museum, London, the Centre Pompidou, Paris, the de Young Museum, San Francisco, the Smithsonian Institution, Washington, Guggenheim Abu Dhabi, Abu Dhabi, The Museum Kunstpalast, Düsseldorf, Brooklyn Museum, New York, The Metropolitan Museum of Art, New York, The Tate Modern, London and many others.

 In 2015 El Anatsui was awarded the Venice Biennale art exhibition’s Golden Lion Award for lifetime achievement and El Anatsui was recognised by Time as one of the top 100 most influential people of 2023.